cellgeni/docs/docs/source/rclone.rst

 Installation
 ------------

-Services like our JupyterHub and the FARM already have rclone installed, however if you are working on your local machine or want the latest version, here is an install guide.
+Services like our JupyterHub and the FARM already have rclone installed.
+To check if you have rclone installed you can do the command ``which rclone`` and to check the version you can do ``rclone --version``.
+If you are don't have rclone installed or you want the latest version, here is an install guide.
 To install the latest version of rclone use the followng command:

   .. code-block:: bash